smeegoan/mqtt_scripts/README.md

 ------------
     pip3 install -r requirements.txt

+Add your mqtt server address and credentials into config.py

+    server = "192.168.1.1"
+    user = "user"
+    password = "password"

 To schedule the publishing of messages to mqtt server using the xxx_mqtt_crontab.py defaults:

     python3 xxx_mqtt_crontab.py